 Put the paper in your recycling bin with paper materials.
 If there is a wire, put it with other metals.

 If the cover is durable and made from polymers and fiber – throw that away, as it (usually) isn’t recyclable.

 44. Craft/art supplies that you DON’T use

-Check through your supplies and see if you have duplicates, such as multiple scissors, rulers, tons of the same pencils, etc.
+Check your supplies and see if you have duplicates, such as multiple scissors, rulers, tons of the same pencils, etc.

-If you don’t use them regularly, and especially if you have duplicates of many things, consider giving them away.
+If you don’t use them regularly, especially if you have duplicates of many things, consider giving them away.

 45. Things from your old job/school